predsci/sunRunner3D-manuscript/README.md

 ```
 cd cme_dir
 ```
-here too you see the two PLUTO files we have modified: `init.c` and `userdef_output.c'.
+here too you see the two PLUTO files we have modified: `init.c` and `userdef_output.c`.
 Note that the `init.c` in this directory includes the CME and is not the same as the one in the `relax_dir`
-You will need to create your platform-specific Makefile,  compile PLUTO, and copy the results of the relaxation to the current directory
+You will need to create your platform-specific Makefile,  compile PLUTO, and copy the results of the relaxation to the current directory:

 ```
 python $PLUTO_DIR/setup.py
 make
+make clean
 cp -r ../relax_dir/output .
 ```
 The output directory will include all the log files from the relaxation which are not needed and can be deleted: